Performance Management Software

 Only when you have identified a weak point or a trend throughout an entire department should you feel the need to overhaul their entire training program.
 This should only apply to new regulations or a client asking for completely novel work.
 Making performance management a collaboration will embolden workers to improve on their own.

 Opening up your performance management to a two-way line of communication also helps employees feel supported rather than criticized.
 Think back to the old methods business used to provide employee feedback.
 It was often only done once, at the end of the year, and through a simple progress report.
-The abruptness of a poor employee appraisal would do little to encourage workers and left them feeling nothing more than resentment for management.
+The abruptness of a poor employee appraisal would do little to encourage workers and leave them feeling nothing more than resentment toward management.

-Treating performance reports like an ongoing dialogue rather than an end of term high-school report card keeps the worker from feeling ambushed once it’s already too late.
+Treating performance reports like an ongoing dialogue rather than an end-of-term high-school report card keeps the worker from feeling ambushed once it’s already too late.
 They’ll be able to work on their weakness and improve before they’ve made too many mistakes.

 That’s not to say that management can no longer hold their workers accountable.
 Employees must still answer for their mistakes, but they can do so knowing that they have the means to rectify them before doing any long-term damage.
-Compared to the old method, employees will feel more welcome and integrated into the company and you’ll start to develop a family feel to the office rather than a strict hierarchy.
+Compared to the old method, employees will feel more welcome and integrated into the company, and you’ll start to develop a family feel to the office rather than a strict hierarchy.

 Putting This All to Use With Your Performance Management Software

 So far, we have talked a lot about providing feedback to workers.
 After all, generating progress reports is a primary function of any performance management system.
-We’ve talked about how a top system should allow for collaboration between management and the worker and how it can be used to improve their performance, rather than simply documenting it.
+We’ve talked about how a top system should allow for collaboration between management and the worker and how it can be used to improve their performance rather than simply documenting it.
 But, keep this in mind, for a lot of companies, the biggest problem with their performance management systems comes down to feedback.

 It’s easy to fall into old habits, even with new technology.
 If you use your performance management software simply as an online format to deliver the same old critical reports, you won’t be making the most of your investment.
 Don’t focus too much on past performance.

-While it’s impossible to not give a worker a performance report without noting how they did in the past, remember to focus more on the future.
+While it’s impossible not to give a worker a performance report without noting how they did in the past, remember to focus more on the future.
 Detail where they can make improvements, not just where they have made mistakes.
 Shifting your focus to the future keeps the employee from worrying too much about the past and looking to where there is room to grow.

 Also, make sure you are exhaustive in your reports.
 Find performance management software that calculates more than just one aspect of an employee’s performance.
 It should accurately gauge more than just how they did on one project.
 Consider hours spent working, the difficulty of the project, and the overall cost to the company.
 Often, you’ll find that workers excel in certain areas, and those are points that you should stress in their reports.

 Reward employees who exceed expectations rather than just checking that everyone meets your bare minimum standards.
-Everyone likes recognition for their work, and, with an efficient and quality performance management system, you’ll be able to highlight those workers at the top.
+Everyone likes recognition for their work, and with an efficient and quality performance management system, you’ll be able to highlight those workers at the top.
 When employees who only meet the minimum standard see the rewards their higher-performing colleagues receive, they’ll be more inclined to up their game.

 Perhaps you still want to know more or have some questions.
 Below, we’ve gone ahead and answered a few of the more common questions to put you at ease.
 Check them out: